Somnius/Kreep-Out/README.md

 App to _Keep away_ anything that _Creeps out_ your everyday life on a Mac OS computer.

-This app is in early stages and under heavy constructions.
+This app is in early stages and under heavy construction.
 Contributors needed (check discussion).

 This app is Licenced under the [MIT Licence (MIT)](https://github.com/Somnius/Kreep-Out/blob/master/LICENSE)